PORTFOLIO

 Projektbeschreibung

 Every 9 min, a new patient is diagnosed with Parkinson’s disease, long considered incurable due to the irreversible loss of neurons in the brain.
 But today, there is hope, as it is now possible to produce these lost neurons from stem cells in the lab and to transplant them back into patients’ brains to restore their lives.
-However, current approaches are unscalable due to complicated production procedures and high costs, unsafe due to tumor risks, and unsustainable as many of the transplanted neurons eventually die in the brain.
-At AzureCell, leveraging decades of academic research and a portfolio of 5 patents, we’ve developed a groundbreaking approach that allows us to these specific challenges, and to develop scalable, safe and long-lasting cell therapies for Parkinson’s.
+However, current approaches remain limited by low survival, inefficient formation of functional neurons, and unclear long-term durability, as engrafted cells remain vulnerable to the same disease mechanisms that caused degeneration in the first place.
+At AzureCell, leveraging decades of academic research and a strong patent portfolio, we’ve developed a groundbreaking approach that allows us address these specific challenges, and to develop the next generation of regenerative cell therapies for Parkinson’s disease that are that are engineered to actively survive, integrate, and withstand disease-driving processes within a degenerating brain.

 Stand/Resultate

-With the support of the GRS InnoBooster grant, AzureCell aims to further develop and optimize its proprietary production process, a critical step that will significantly accelerate our path toward submitting our first regulatory package for clinical trials and therefore play a key role in expediting our market entry and patient impact.
+With the support of the GRS InnoBooster grant, AzureCell aims to further develop and optimise reproducible processes for generating dopaminergic neurons from stem cells.
+This effort closes a critical translational gap between academic proof-of-concept and scalable, clinically compatible manufacturing processes, and will significantly accelerate our path toward submitting our first regulatory package for clinical trials, thereby expediting market entry and patient impact.

 Links